NtajiBenbor/HomeTown-Tribute-Site/README.md

 ## Overview
-After completeing the basic HTML and CSS course on [Scrimba](https://scrimba.com/learn/htmlandcss). idecided to build this HomeTown Tribute site as a test of the skills and knowlegde i have aquired from the course.
+After completeing the basic HTML and CSS course on [Scrimba](https://scrimba.com/learn/htmlandcss), i decided to build this HomeTown Tribute site as a test of the skills and knowlegde i have aquired from the course.

 ### The challenge